The Importance of Proportionate Decision MakingPosted in : Eversheds HR Speed Brief on 7 November 2014

 Two recent cases have highlighted the importance of fair procedures and proportionality in dealing with employee discipline, particularly in making the decision as to whether to dismiss an employee.
 They also highlight how other considerations may come into play in this regard, for example issues around health and safety.

 In this regard, we are often asked by employers if it is possible to dismiss an employee for a first offence when the offence is contrary to company policy.
-This often arises in circumstances where the
+This often arises in circumstances where the employee admits the wrongdoing.

 Already a subscriber?

 Click here to login and access the full article.Log in now to read the full article

 Don't miss out, start your free trial today!

 Are you fully aware of the benefits of Legal-Island's Irish Employment Law Hub?
 We help thousands of people like you understand how the latest changes in Irish employment law impact your business through a mix of case law analysis and in-depth articles.
 All delivered right to your inbox.

 We help you to understand the ramifications of each important case from Ireland and Europe.

 We help you ensure that your organisation's policies and procedures are fully compliant with Irish law.

 You will receive regular updates on Irish employment law including case law reviews, legislative changes, topical updates as well as answers to your burning questions through our Q&A feature.

 You will have 24/7 access to the Employment Law Hub so you can research case law and HR issues when you need to.